mautrix/docs/gomuks/installation.md

   or that you installed it in a weird place which isn't in your default library lookup path.
   * In the latter case, set the `LIBRARY_PATH` and `CPATH` environment variables, e.g. `export LIBRARY_PATH=/usr/local/lib CPATH=/usr/local/include`.
+  * Alternatively, build with goolm to avoid the libolm dependency entirely.
 * `cgo: C compiler "gcc" not found: exec: "gcc": executable file not found in $PATH` means you forgot to install C/C++ compilers.
 * `//go:build comment without // +build comment` means your Go version is slightly outdated.
 * `cannot load embed: malformed module path "embed"` or `package embed is not in GOROOT` means your Go version is very outdated.